koenighotze/koenighotze.github.io/content/post/2017-05-30-in-praise-of-vavr-option.md

 If you are used to the expressiveness of Scala's `Option`, then you will find `Optional` rather disappointing.

-Furthermore, `Optional` is not serializable and should neither be used as an argument type nor stored as a field - at least according to the design goals of the JDK experts [http://mail.openjdk.java.net/pipermail/jdk8-dev/2013-September/003274.html]().
+Furthermore, `Optional` is not serializable and should neither be used as an argument type nor stored as a field - at least according to the design goals of the [JDK experts](http://mail.openjdk.java.net/pipermail/jdk8-dev/2013-September/003274.html).

-## Vavr `Option` to the rescue
+### Vavr `Option` to the rescue

 The Vavr `Option` takes a different approach.
 See the following image, that illustrates the type hierarchy.